mxdev9917/Monre-Door/privacy-policy_monre.md

 The app is made available to all country app stores; nonetheless, the app is designed for use solely within the Lao PDR serving its citizens accessing MONRE e-Services.

-2. Who should use Gov-X?
+2. Who should use MONRE App?
 All residents of Lao PDR including Lao nationals, aliens, permanent residents, tourists, and travelers who’s indented to receive e-Services provided MONRE should download MONRE App.
 The app is made available to all country app stores; nonetheless, the app is designed for use solely within the Lao PDR.

 3. What Permission we ask from users?